kkipngenokoech/Hybrid-EEGNET-CharRNN-predictor/README.md

  ## HOW TO REPRODUCE OUR WORK

-1. Download the Benchmark dataset from [here](http://bci.med.tsinghua.edu.cn/download.html).
+1. Download the Tsinghua Benchmark dataset from [here](http://bci.med.tsinghua.edu.cn/download.html).
-2. CLone this repo or copy the EEGNET_CharRNN [notebook](./EEGNET_CharRNN.ipynb).
+2. CLone this repo or copy the main files: SSVEP_Preprocessing, EEGNet_WithDataAugmentation, and EEGNET_CharRNN.
-3. Edit `subject_rawdata_dir` to point to the directory your dataset is located
+3. For data augmentations: Run SSVEP_Preprocessing on the Benchmark dataset and give those output directories to EEGNet_WithDataAugmentation.
+Change the config depending on choice of data augmentations.
+Run the notebook.
-4. Run the notebook
+4. For the hybrid model: Change `subject_rawdata_dir` to point to the directory that the raw Benchmark data is located.
+Optionally choose word list for hybrid model evaluation.
+Run the notebook.

  ## CONCLUSION